keziavl/git_course/README.md

      - Conventions (e.g., naming, workflow)
      - When and how to merge branches
      - Tracking changes effectively
-	 - We are still before lunch break?!
+	 - We are still before lunch break?!?

 ---